 What is Delivery Optimization?

-Delivery Optimization is a nifty feature in Windows that helps save your internet data when downloading updates.
+Delivery Optimization is responsible for how updates are downloaded (and uploaded) on Windows.
 Instead of every computer downloading updates on its own, Delivery Optimization lets updates and apps be shared across multiple devices in your local network and even on the Internet.

 This means if one PC in the network downloads an update, other PCs can get the update from it, instead of downloading all over again from Microsoft.
 This cuts down on the internet data used and makes updates faster to install.

-Even though Delivery Optimization is super helpful, it also makes temporary files that can end up taking a lot of space on your hard disk if you don’t clean them up now and then.
+However, it will also create temporary files that can end up taking a lot of your precious disk space if you don’t clean them up regularly.

 Pro tip: How to Delete Windows Update Files in Windows 11